dthies/moodle-qformat_glossary/README.txt

 qformat_glossary
 ================

-This is A question format that enables Moodle quiz to read and write exported glossary entries.
-Exported short answer and multiple choice questions can be exported as glossary entries, and glossary entries may be imported into the short answer questions in the question bank.
+This is a question format that enables Moodle quiz to read and write exported glossary entries.
+Short answer and multiple choice questions can be exported as glossary entries, and glossary entries may be imported into short answer questions in the question bank.

 Copy this directory to question/format/glossary in Moodle directory.
 Login as admin to complete plugin installation.
-Then select the format during question bank import or export.
+Then select this format during question bank import or export.

 All original files are copyright Daniel Thies 2016 dthies@ccal.edu and